truenas/documentation/content/SCALETutorials/DataProtection/Replication/AdvancedReplication/ReplicationWithEncryptionSCALE.md

 1. Set up the data storage for where you want to save replicated snapshots.

 2. Make sure the admin user has a home directory assigned.
-   In the SCALE Bluefin early release, when creating the admin user at installation the home directory default is set to **/nonexistent**.
-To create an SSH connection to use in a remote replication you must assign a home directory path.

-   Later releases of SCALE Bluefin set the admin user home directory to one created by SCALE during the installation process, but you need to select the option to create the admin user home directory.

 3. Create an SSH connection between the local SCALE system and the remote system.
    You can do this from either **Credentials > Backup Credentials > SSH Connection** and clicking **Add** or from the **Replication Task Wizard** using the **Generate New** option in the settings for the remote system.

 4. Unlock the encrypted dataset(s) and export the encryption key to a text editor like Notepad.